 While this test may show that you do not have coronavirus, you may still be suffering from another illness and should not return to work.

 A rapid test is a test you can complete at home without sending a sample to a lab for analysis.
-These tests are currently not accurate enough, so have not been approved for sale in the UK.
+These tests have varying levels of accuracy, and are only being used in certain settings in the UK.

 Lab tests include our PCR swab test and antibody tests.
 With these, you collect a sample at home, which you send to one of our partner labs for results.

-If you test positive for coronavirus antibodies, you will know that you’ve previously been infected, recovered, and are likely to have some level of immunity, but we don't know how much or how long it will last for.
+If you test positive for coronavirus antibodies, you will know that you’ve previously been infected with the virus, and are likely to have some level of immunity, but we don't know how much or how long it will last for.
 Even if you have recovered after testing positive, you should still follow the rules of social distancing as full immunity is not guaranteed.
 You may also still be able to spread the virus to more vulnerable people.